Zealsathish/machinery/docs/Dealing-with-Duplication-of-Data.md

 In the context of the internal consistency of system description we have a number of requirements:

-* No data should be lost, unless explicitly desired by the user.
+* No data should be lost without the user being aware of it or explicitly desiring it.
 * For gaining insight into a system it should be easy to get data, or add new functionality to gather additional data, or process existing data to get more insight.
 * A system description obtained by inspection should be usable in different use cases, which might not be known yet during inspection.
 This means we don't know which level of abstraction we will need.
 * There are more ways to get a system description besides inspection:
   * Creation of a system description using an editor
   * Composition of a system description using hierarchical templates
-  * Import from a different format (e.g. kiwi, AutoYaST)
+  * Import from a different format (e.g. KIWI, AutoYaST)
 * When a description is applied or exported the result should be consistent and working.
 * It should be transparent what happens during inspection and export, so that the user is able to diagnose and fix problems.
 * The user should be in control of how configuration is applied and which level of abstraction is used depending on the use case.